‘Fairy Tail’ Manga Chapter 533: White Wizard Zeref Delivers A Fatal Blow To Natsu But Will It End The E.N.D?

 — Makarov Dreyar (@MasterMakarofu) April 22, 2017

 The previous chapter confirmed the transformation of Zeref into the “White Wizard.”
-He managed to transform himself into the all-powerful wizard, but Natsu remains determined to end his brother for hurting the First Mage, and for harboring intentions of turning back time.
+He managed to transform himself into the all-powerful wizard, but Natsu remains determined to end his brother for hurting the First Mage and for harboring intentions of turning back time.
 However, Zeref’s resolve remains absolute as indicated by his utter disregard towards Mavis.

 The current chapter of manga Fairy Tail opens with the image of a desolate town that was partially destroyed due to the battle between August and Gildarts.
-While trying to make their way back to the Fairy Tail Headquarters, the duo sense Zeref’s transformation, but aren’t exactly aware of the same.
+While trying to make their way back to the Fairy Tail Headquarters, the duo sense Zeref’s transformation but aren’t exactly aware of the same.
 Fortunately, they meet up with Laxus and the rest of the Fairy Tail Guild.
 Interestingly, Laxus is still holding Master Makarov.
 However, he is wrapped up in a cloth.
-The group informs Gildarts about Mavis’ instruction, and notes that Acnologia’s presence can’t be sensed.
+The group informs Gildarts about Mavis’ instruction and notes that Acnologia’s presence can’t be sensed.
 Warren uses his acute senses to check on other members of the Guild, who remain scattered throughout the region.

 FAIRY TAIL CHAPT.
 533!